-The 2020 underwriting year has closed with a loss of \$0.8m, which represents a loss on capacity of 0.9% having experienced adverse claims activity attributable to a number of natural catastrophe events, including Hurricanes Ida, Laura and Storm Uri.
-The 2021 underwriting year is currently forecast to close with a strong return on capacity of 10.0% having experienced unprecedented premium growth and rate increases across the Cyber Risks portfolio.
-The 2022 underwriting year is currently profitable and is forecast to close at a profit.
+The 2021 underwriting year has closed with a profit of \$27.2m, which represents a return on capacity of 30.8% attributable strong premium growth and rate increases on the Cyber Risks portfolio.
+The 2022 underwriting year is currently forecast to close with a return on capacity of 20.0%.
+The 2023 underwriting year is currently profitable.